 All questions that arise at any meeting will be discussed openly and the meeting will seek to find general agreement that everyone present can agree to.

 If a consensus cannot be reached a vote will be taken and a decision will be made by a simple majority of members present.
 If the number of votes cast on each side are equal, the chair of the meeting shall have an additional casting vote.

-An account will be maintained on behalf of the Association at a bank agreed by the committee.
-Three cheque signatories will be nominated by the Committee (one to be the Treasurer).
+An account will be maintained on behalf of the CIC at a bank agreed by the committee.
+Three cheque signatories will be nominated by the Board (one to be the Treasurer).
 Any two of these must sign every cheque.
 The signatories must not be related nor members of the same household.